 NOTE: If you wish to apply to register a stylized/design mark using the Trademark Electronic Application System (TEAS), you must create a JPG image file (the only accepted format) of the mark.
 All .jpg images should be less than 5MB in size.
 They should be no less than 250 pixels and no more than 944 pixels in either direction, saved at 300 to 350 DPI and RGB .jpg flavor of jpg.
 TEAS cannot be used for filing a stylized or design mark if no JPG image file exists.
 You do not have to create a special electronic file for a standard character (i.e., not stylized/design) mark.
 In TEAS, you may simply type the standard character mark into the provided entry field.

 NOTE: The depiction of the mark you submit now is what will appear on your registration certificate once the application process is completed and the USPTO has determined that your mark should register.
 Trademark Rules prohibit any amendment of the mark that would be considered a “material alternation” of the mark as originally filed.
-In other words, you may not add or subtract words and designs to the mark throughout the overall application/registration process if it would change the commercial impression.
+In other words, you may not add (or delete) words and designs to the mark throughout the overall application/registration process if it would change the commercial impression.